-This page informs about some computer programs that has been developed by Karlheinz Essl as tools for composition, live performance and sound design.
+This page informs about some computer programs that have been developed by Karlheinz Essl as tools for composition, live performance and sound design.
 Based on concepts of realtime and algorithmic composition - a field of research in which Essl is working since 1985 - they are tailored towards the needs of musicians who are interested in generative music, randomness and indeterminacy.